InMechaSol/22_MDS_ProductConnection/README.md

 # MDS_ProductConnection
-Live Connections to Mechatronic Products of the Computing EcoSystem are made through this module of the Mechatronic Design Suite
+Product Connection Module of the Mechatronic Design Suite -Live Connections to Mechatronic Products of the Computing EcoSystem are made through this module